orhun/zps/README.md

 ## TODO(s)

 * Improve listing processes for long process names.
-* Support selecting process to terminate.
-* Send `SIGCHLD` signal to the parent instead of terminating it.
+* `SIGCHLD` signal to the parent instead of terminating it.

 ## License